Libya Al Ahrar TV

-Libya Al Ahrar (ليبيا الأحرار) is a Libyan TV channel broadcast by satellite from its headquarters in Doha.
+Libya Al Ahrar (ليبيا الأحرار) is a Libyan television channel broadcast by satellite from its headquarters in Doha.
 The channel was created in 2011 during the Libyan Civil War.
 It presents news, opinions, analysis, photo and video reports about Libya in specific and the region in a wider scope.
-It focuses on Libya’s revolution and future toward building a democratic state.
+It focuses on Libya's revolution and future toward building a democratic state.

 Structure

 Libya TV was founded by Libyans led by Mahmmud Shammam and Mohamad A. Al Akari.
 With the full support by the Libyan PM, Dr. Mahmmud Jebrel, who helped to bring the full support from the Qatari government.
-Mohamad A. Al Akari was the first General Manager, Serage Beshti was the Head of Administration, and Huda Al Srari was Head of PR.
+Mohamad A. Al Akari was the first General Manager, Serage Beshti was the Head of Administration and one of the first founders, and Huda Al Srari was Head of PR.
 Currently it has around 50 employees working to provide exposure to Libyans different opinions.
 Huda Alsrari were named to be head of Doha operation later 2013 and held this position till mid of 2014 before she had to resign with Mahmoud Shamam.

 The headquarters is in Doha, and additional studios are located in Benghazi and Tripoli.
 Libya TV claims to have correspondents "throughout Libya."
 Along with Arabic, the channel also broadcasts a show in the Tamazight language and will contain English programming in the future.